-The single biggest of all barriers to effective communication in a change management situation is quite simply the disconnection between the change leader and those who are or will be impacted by the change.
+One of the major barriers to effective communication in a change initiative is the disconnection between the people at the top who are driving the change and the people at the frontline who will be most affected by the change.

 Have you made the connection between the human impact and your bottom line?